telerik/xamarin-forms-docs/knowledge-base/slideview-access-parent-bindingcontext.md

 ## Description
 The **RadSlideView** uses `ContentView` for the slides, these ContentViews do not have scope to BindingContext of the visual parents (e.g. the SlideView or parent page).
-This has the consequence of not being to bind any ContentView content to a page view model.
+This has the consequence of not being able to bind any ContentView content to a page view model.

 ## Solution
 You can solve this by using a static helper class to share a BindingContext reference.
 The static class only needs one public static `object` property: